 Every year, insurance companies can decide what products they will offer on MNsure.
 From year to year, those products may change.
 Under federal and state law, insurance companies are required to renew you into the same plan you had last year.
-However, the price for that plan may have gone up and insurance companies are not required to offer you any financial help.
-The only way to qualify for financial help like tax credits, cost-sharing reductions or low/no cost plans is to shop and compare directly on MNsure.org.
+However, the price for that plan may have gone up and insurance companies are not required to offer you any financial help if the plan is no longer available through MNsure.

 You must pay your premium directly to the insurance company.
 You will receive an invoice showing your payment amount and the due date.